Inspiration

 Parallels Between Jesus’ Temptations and Nephi’s Vision of the Tree of Life

 In the Gospels of Matthew, Mark, and Luke, we find an account of Jesus being tempted by the devil while fasting in the wilderness.
-The scene parallels, in at least two significant ways, Nephi’s vision of the tree of life.
+The scene parallels, in a a couple of significant ways, Nephi’s vision of the tree of life.

 The iron rod and the mists of darkness are two prominent features of Nephi’s vision recorded in 1 Nephi 11-14.
 Nephi observes “…that the rod of iron, which my father had seen, was the word of God,” (1 Nephi 11:25) and that “the mists of darkness are the temptations of the devil” (1 Nephi 12:17).